 How long a way?
 Here’s some of the progress women in business have made:

 - Of the new appointments in the Fortune 500 in 2020, 47% were women.
-The boards of Fortune 500 companies are expected to achieve gender parity among the incoming class of directors by 2023.
+The boards of Fortune 500 companies are expected to achieve gender parity among the incoming class of directors by 2023 (although that number did take a small step back in 2021).

 - Of that 47%, 10% are minority women.